The Pentacon Six System

 • hold the camera at arm’s length - something that we can now observe people doing everywhere - but then most of the stability has gone, and even built-in stabilization won’t fully overcome this in low-light situations.

 “Easy”, you say, “I’ll buy a camera with a built-in viewfinder.”
 That is a great idea.
 It will help you in all the ways suggested above.
 Now you are back to all the decisions that people were faced with 50 years ago when choosing a camera: “Shall I buy a camera with a separate viewfinder above the lens, or a camera in which the viewfinder actually sees through the lens?
-(A DSLR)”
+(In most cases, a DSLR)”

 The camera with the separate viewfinder has a couple of advantages and a couple of problems: